daz4126/Nanny-State/README.md

 import {Nanny,html,render} from 'https://daz4126.github.io/Nanny-State/main.js'
 ```

-Now create an object to represent the initial state (the state is usally an object, but can be any data-type):
+Next create an object to represent the initial state (the state is usally an object, but can be any data-type).
+The state contains every bit of information about our app.
+In this case we just want to store the value of the property 'name':

 ```javascript
 const state = { name: ‘World’ }
 ```

-Now create the view - this is a function that accepts the state as a parameter and returns a string of HTML that depends on the value of the state's properties.
-All Nanny State view code needs to use the `html` template function provided by lit-html.
-This uses tagged template literals with `${expression}` placeholders to insert values from the state into the HTML.
+Our next job is to create the view - this is a function that accepts the state as a parameter and returns a string of HTML that depends on the value of the state's properties.
+Any view in Nanny uses the `html` template function provided by lit-html.
+This uses tagged template literals with `${expression}` placeholders to insert values from the state into the rendered HTML.
 In this example we are inserting the value of the state object's 'name' property into the `<h1>` element.:

 ```javascript
 const view = state => html`<h1>Hello ${state.name}</h1>`
 ```

-Now call the `Nanny` function, providing the `state` and `view` variables as arguments:
+Last of all, we need to call the `Nanny` function with the`state` and `view` variables as arguments:

 ```javascript
 Nanny(state,view)
 ```

-This will render the view using the initial state.
+This will render the view based on our initial state.

 ## Hello Batman Example
 ![Screenshot Hello Batman](https://user-images.githubusercontent.com/16646/125826661-0b799f2d-613d-45b8-9bef-5c0d214fe669.png)